 The exact surgical procedure will be tailored to the particular condition, but common to most is a short general anaesthetic, suspension laryngoscopy and in most cases ventilation without the need for a tube.
 This gives the surgeon unimpeded, two-handed access to the voice box structures without the need for any external incisions.

-Other treatments we offer may include fine suture techniques, injection of steroid, biological filler, or botulinum toxin (botox).
-Some of the injectable treatments may able to be performed under local anaesthetic, providing immediate real time feedback of their efficacy.
+Other treatments we offer may include fine suture techniques, injection of steroid, biological filler, or botulinum toxin.
+Some of the injectable treatments may be able to be performed under local anaesthetic, providing immediate real time feedback of their efficacy.

 Behavioural modification including dedicated speech and swallow therapy